-Profound deploys a recurring revenue business model in the US to market TULSA-PRO®, charging a one-time payment that includes a supply of its one-time-use device, use of the system as well as Company's Genius services that support each TULSA center with clinical and patient recruitment.
-The Sonalleve® product is marketed primarily outside North America in European and Asian countries deploying one-time capital sales model with limited recurring service revenue.
+Profound deploys a recurring revenue business model in the United States to market TULSA-PRO®, charging a one-time payment that includes a supply of its one-time-use device, use of the system as well as Company's Genius services that support each TULSA center with clinical and patient recruitment.
+The Sonalleve® product is marketed primarily outside North America in European and Asian countries deploying a capital model.
 Outside of North America, Profound generates most of its revenues from its system sales (both TULSA-PRO® and Sonalleve®) in Europe and Asia where the Company deploys a more traditional hybrid business model, charging for the system separately as capital and an additional per patient charge for the one-time-use devices and associated Genius services.

+Sales of Sonalleve® systems are primarily one-time capital sales with limited recurring service revenue.
 As the Company expands its commercialization efforts, it anticipates generating revenues through in-house sales and marketing efforts, as well as from collaborative partnerships.
-In August 2019, the Company received FDA clearance for the TULSA-PRO® system in the US.
+In August 2019, the Company received FDA clearance for the TULSA-PRO® system in the United States.

-For the three months ended December 31, 2022, the Company recorded revenue totaling \$1,257, all of which was from recurring - non-capital revenue, which consists of the sale of one-time-use devices, lease of medical devices, procedures and services associated with extended warranties.
-For the three months ended December 31, 2021, the Company recorded revenue totaling \$998, all of which also was from recurring - non-capital revenue.
-The increase in revenue for the three months ended December 31, 2022, was the result of higher recurring revenue from procedures.
+For the three months ended September 30, 2022, the Company recorded revenue totaling \$2,035 with \$800 from the one-time sale of capital equipment and \$1,235 from recurring - non-capital revenue, which consists of the sale of one-time-use devices, lease of medical devices, procedures and services associated with extended warranties.
+For the three months ended September 30, 2021, the Company recorded revenue totaling \$2,537 with \$1,457 from the one-time sale of capital equipment and \$1,080 from recurring - non-capital revenue.
+The decrease in revenue for the three months ended September 30, 2022, was primarily the result of lower one-time sales of capital equipment, for the reasons discussed in the last paragraph of this section.

-For the year ended December 31, 2022, the Company recorded revenue totaling \$6,681, with \$2,004 from the one-time sale of capital equipment and \$4,677 from recurring - non-capital revenue.
-For the year ended December 31, 2021, the Company recorded revenue totaling \$6,873 with \$3,150 from the one-time sale of capital equipment and \$3,723 from recurring - non-capital revenue.
-The decrease in revenue for the year ended December 31, 2022, was the result of lower one-time sales of capital equipment which was offset by higher recurring revenue sales in the US.
+For the nine months ended September 30, 2022, the Company recorded revenue totaling \$5,424 with \$2,004 from the one-time sale of capital equipment and \$3,420 from recurring - non-capital revenue, which consists of the sale of one-time-use devices, lease of medical devices, procedures and services associated with extended warranties.
+For the nine months ended September 30, 2021, the Company recorded revenue totaling \$5,875 with \$3,150 from the one-time sale of capital equipment and \$2,725 from recurring - non-capital revenue.
+The decrease in revenue for the nine months ended September 30, 2022, was the result of lower one-time sales of capital equipment, for the reasons discussed in the paragraph below.
+This decrease in revenue was partially offset by higher recurring - non-capital revenue.

 Revenue on a quarter over quarter basis is expected to fluctuate in the near term given the Company is maintaining a limited European commercial effort and remains focused primarily on the US market.
 Profound continues to experience the effects of COVID-19 as they continue to be significant in Asia.
 This has resulted in a reduction in anticipated sales and led to delays in the Company's expectations regarding the rate at which agreements for new TULSA-PRO® user sites will be entered into and when user sites will become operational for the initiation of patient treatments.
 Despite the COVID-19 pandemic, patient treatments are continuing and Profound continues to identify potential new TULSA-PRO® user sites.
+It continues to be very challenging to gauge the magnitude of the impact expected from the virus' outbreak on Profound's future sales.